Woojinger/Woojinger/README.md

 - Kubernetes
 - Rust
 - Blockchain
-  - try contributing interchain query to Cosmos(But failed 😅).
-[Link](https://github.com/decipherhub/interchain-queries)
+  - try contributing interchain query to Cosmos [Link](https://github.com/decipherhub/interchain-queries)
+    - We didn't succeed in all of our goals, but some of them [Link](https://github.com/informalsystems/hermes/pull/2915)
   - translate Cosmwasm Docs in English into Korean.
 [Link](https://hs-jang.gitbook.io/cosmwasm-docs-1.0/)

 ### 📫 Blog